 Other notable credits include directing "The 25th Annual Putnam County Spelling Bee," "Antigone," "The Bear," "Boy Gets Girl." the world premiere of "800 Days of Solitude: A Conjuring," as well as several world premieres of short plays and full length staged readings.
 Stage Management credits include “The Arsonists,” "Beyond the Horizon," "Greater Tuna," and "Smoke on the Mountain."
 Acting credits include lead roles in "You’re a Good Man, Charlie Brown" (Lucy), "Oliver!"
 (Nancy), and "The Wedding Singer" (Julia).
 Please see her curriculum vitae or production history for further production credits.

-Jordan currently works and resides in Atlanta, but is available for contract work both inside or outside of the metro area as scheduling allows.
+Kelley currently works and resides in Atlanta and is available for contract work both inside or outside of the metro area as scheduling allows.
 Please contact Jordan here to discuss employment.